QS3H/e-plantShopping/README.md

 Welcome to Paradise Nursery, where green meets serenity!
 This is a modern e-commerce application built with React and Redux, designed to provide a seamless shopping experience for plant enthusiasts.

+> **Note**: This is a practice project developed to demonstrate React and Redux skills.
+While it includes a full shopping cart implementation and responsive design, it is not intended for actual e-commerce transactions.

+## 🌐 Live Demoadise Nursery - Plant Shopping Application

+Welcome to Paradise Nursery, where green meets serenity!
+This is a modern e-commerce application built with React and Redux, designed to provide a seamless shopping experience for plant enthusiasts.

 ## � Live Demo

 Experience the application live: [Paradise Nursery](https://qs3h.github.io/e-plantShopping/)